reblevins/strata-cms-template/site/content/post/let-s-talk-about-sin--baby.md

 +++
 This will be a 3-part dive into the subject of sin as seen throughout the Hebrew Bible and the New Testament.

-In the beginning seems like as good a place as any to start, so here we go...
+The beginning seems like as good a place as any to start, so here we go...

 ### In the Beginning